lake-wg/authz/draft-selander-lake-authz.md

 )
 ~~~~~~~~~~

+## Stateless Operation of V

+V may act statelessly in respect to U.
+Once V receives the EDHOC message_1 from U, it forwards it unmodified to W in the form of a Voucher Request.
+V encapsulates the internal state that it needs to respond to U and sends it to W together with EDHOC message_1.
+This state typically contains U's IP address and port number, together with any other implementation-specific parameter needed by V to respond to U.

+V MUST encrypt and authenticate the encapsulated state using a randomly generated key, known only to itself.
+How V serializes and encrypts its internal state is out of scope of this specification.
+For example, V may use the existing CBOR and COSE libraries.

+W sends to V the voucher together with echoed message_1, as received from U, and V's internal state.
+This allows V to act as a simple message relay until it has obtained the authorization from W to enroll U.

 ## Device <-> Authorization Service (U <-> W) {#U-W}

 The protocol between U and W is carried between U and V in message_1 and message_2 ({{U-V}}), and between V and W in the Voucher Request/Response ({{V-W}}).
 The data is protected between the endpoints using secret keys derived from a Diffie-Hellman shared secret (see {{reuse}}) as further detailed in this section.